User experience is one of the most important aspects of any online business or online marketing strategy.

 The unpredictability of users makes the process even more difficult.
 You might find that a portion of your audience loves your site, but another portion hates it—what do you do then?
 The unfortunate answer is usually start from scratch.

 UX isn’t something you do once.
-It isn’t a phase of the web design and development process that you go through, settle on, and then ignore for the remainder of your online marketing campaigns.
+It isn’t a phase of the digital marketing SEO web design and development process that you go through, settle on, and then ignore for the remainder of your digital marketing or online marketing campaigns.
 It is a constantly ongoing process.
 New technologies emerge, new competitors grow popular, and user needs constantly change.
 If you want to build (and keep) a successful UX design, you have to learn from and adapt to those changes.
 It’s an ongoing process that can’t be abandoned.

 When it comes to UX design, your best bet is usually working with an expert.
 That means recruiting an outside consultant, hiring an in-house expert, or working with a professional agency.
 Taking it upon yourself to handle all the UX changes to your site will likely end up in disaster, or at least unmet potential.
 It really is the most important element of your business as it stands online, so don’t underestimate it.